Where most WordPress problems actually come from

 1. Changes with wide impact

-These actions are easy to perform and available to users with admin access.
+These actions are easy to perform and are available to users with admin access.
+When they happen without clear control, the results can be difficult to predict.

 This is explored in more detail in this example of a plugin change affecting a site and in why visibility alone does not provide control.